PBergstrom90/SecureIoTSensor/README.md

 # IoT Temperature Monitoring System with Secure MQTT, Nginx, and OTA Updates

 ## Overview
-This project showcases a secure IoT system that transmits temperature data from a sensor to a Raspberry Pi, where it is stored in InfluxDB and visualized using Grafana.
-Developed in alignment with the Cyber Resilience Act (CRA) requirements, this Proof of Concept (PoC) demonstrates secure communication, robust infrastructure, and adherence to modern cybersecurity standards.
+This project demonstrates a secure IoT system for remote temperature monitoring, designed to align with the Cyber Resilience Act (CRA) for data integrity and resilience.
+Temperature data is transmitted from a sensor to a Raspberry Pi, stored in InfluxDB, and visualized using Grafana.

 ![Application Screenshot](resources/SecureIoT-Flowchart.jpg)